The reason all Unreal Engine games had bald or bandana-wearing protagonists - TheNewsTrace

 The elaboration of textures and physics that are capable of replicate behavior and appearance of any type of hair is something that has been driving all three-dimensional graphics artists for as long as animation of this type has existed.
 In fact, there are not a few examples of productions, such as Disney/Pixar’s Monsters Inc., that have spent authentic millionaires of money to make the hair or fur on screen look as real as possible.
 In the case of video games, the reproduction of any type of hairiness has always been an arduous programming task and that not all graphics engines they can, or at least couldn’t, represent fairly well when the transition was made from pixels to polygons and 3D textures.

-Of course it was a joy to start seeing skin textures, eyes or other organic parts represented better than what had been seen up to that moment, but there was something that kept failing: the hair.
+Of course it was a joy to begin to see skin textures, eyes or other organic parts represented better than what had been seen up to that moment, but there was something that kept failing: the hair.
 An example of the most used and versioned engines is the one developed by Epic Games, the Unreal Engine.
-Was a qualitative leap in terms of mapping, textures, physics and AI, but it could not represent a “pantenne hair” on our monitors.
+Was a qualitative leap in terms of mapping, textures, physics and AI, but could not represent a “pantenne hair” on our monitors.

 The studios that chose him to create their games in their first versions did not show particularly populated characters.
 Without going any further, the very protagonist of Unreal 2, the ex-marine John Dalton, is a man who cannot boast of hair.
 Of course, being an FPS and the protagonist having a military background, it is not difficult to justify the absence of hair on his head.
 We have another example in the Ubisoft Paris game, XIII.
 The French studio chose to give its creation an aesthetic with cell shading graphics to be faithful to the comics source material, although it also served to mask the lack of the engine with the textures of the hair, as seen in the protagonist, Jason Fly.
 This technique made it easy to hide that the characters’ hair looked more like an excessively slicked-back wig or with a lot of glitter, like in the Borderlands saga.